nnamdi-security/cybersecurity-portfolio/lab/network-hacking.md

 # Network Hacking

 ## Objective
-To learn how malicious hackers hack a wired or wireless network and steal information for educational purpose.
+To learn how malicious hackers hack wired or wireless network and steal information for educational purpose.

-## Tool Used
+## Tools Used
 - Aircrack-NG
 - Crunch